scarpent/ledgerbil/README.md

 ### --reconciled-status, -R

-There is also the `--reconciled-status` option for ledgerbil which will go through all your cached entries and compare to ledger's `--cleared` totals to see if things have gotten out of sync somehow.
+The reconciled status option for will go through all your cached entries and compare to ledger's `--cleared` totals to see if things have gotten out of sync somehow.

 Note that where the interactive reconciler only uses `RECONCILER_CACHE_FILE`, `--reconciled-status` needs more stuff